 - Pint of beer from a grocery store: €.80-€1

-- Bottle of (drinkable) wine from grocery store: €5
+- Bottle of (drinkable) wine from the grocery store: €5

 Berlin Transportation Prices

 Berlin is a huge, sprawling city, so you’ll need to take public transportation.
-Luckily, it is plentiful so you’ll find subways, trains, trams, buses, bikes, and taxis.
-The U-Bahn, S-Bahn, bus, tram, and regional rail all use the same ticket.
+Luckily, Berlin has just about every transportation option — like subways, trains, trams, buses, bikes, and taxis.
+Even better, the U-Bahn, S-Bahn, bus, tram, and regional rail all use the same ticket.
+Read more at the Official Visit Berlin website.

 Berlin has a large number of hostels, and the prices are affordable.
 Even hotels aren’t too bad if you do a little digging.
 Rental apartments are also plentiful and affordable, and they’re a great way to experience the city like a local.